By Don Lajoie,

 By EDMUND H. MAHONY, The Hartford Courant, October 29, 2009

 Thursday at a bail hearing for a former city priest who has been charged with

-molesting teenage boys at the mission he founded in
+molesting teenage boys at the mission he founded in Haiti.

-had been expected to last just a few hours, was adjourned after a full-day
+expected to last just a few hours, was adjourned after a full-day of testimony

 Duarte, 43, is charged under the Criminal Code with nine counts of sexual

 exploitation of boys between the ages of 12 and 17.
 The offences are alleged to